GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/recipes/cicd.md

 Type: string

+### triggers

+Config block for the CICD Cloud Build triggers.

+Type: object

+### triggers.apply

+Config block for the postsubmit apply/deployyemt Cloud Build trigger.
+If specified,create the trigger and grant the Cloud Build Service Account necessary permissions to perform the build.

+Type: object

+### triggers.apply.run_on_push

+Whether or not automatic triggering from a PR/push to branch.
+Default to true.

+Type: boolean

+### triggers.plan

+Config block for the presubmit plan Cloud Build trigger.
+If specified, create the trigger and grant the Cloud Build Service Account necessary permissions to perform the build.

+Type: object

+### triggers.plan.run_on_push

+Whether or not automatic triggering from a PR/push to branch.
+Default to true.

+Type: boolean

-### validate_trigger
+### triggers.validate

 Config block for the presubmit validation Cloud Build trigger.
 If specified, create the trigger and grant the Cloud Build Service Account necessary permissions to perform the build.

 Type: object

-### validate_trigger.disable
+### triggers.validate.run_on_push

-Whether or not to disable automatic triggering from a PR/push to branch.
-Default to false.
+Whether or not automatic triggering from a PR/push to branch.
+Default to true.

 Type: boolean